fshowalter/franksmovielog.com-v1/content/reviews/0223-golden-boy-1939.md

 I liked Holden in his role.
 He brings an authentic combination of physicality and sensitivity to the part, along with a welcome lack of theatrics in his character’s impetuous behavior.
 And he’s got great chemistry with top-billed Stanwyck, who sizzles in her vampy role.

-But I struggled with the film’s stagey presentation.
+But I struggled with the film’s stagy presentation.
 The talky script proffers crackling dialogue early but devolves into soliloquies.
 Lee J. Cobb’s performance might have captivated a playhouse, but the camera’s intimacy renders it emotive and betrays the artifice of the twenty-seven-year-old actor playing Holden’s father.

 It’s not until the climactic boxing sequence--the only fight sequence the film proffers--that the film shows instead of tells.
 Shot in a large arena packed with extras as spectators, the bout looks realistic and brutal.
 It conveys a sense of spectacle a stage production couldn’t match.